sourcekris/ctf.rip/_posts/2022-10-09-srdnlen-2022-fancye.md

 rsatool: rsatool.go:228: wiener variant attack failed
 ```

-I actually expected that and my idea was, *well there's a chance the script COULD make a key vulnerable to Wiener and I have 1000 attempts per connection so it's probably worth a shout*.
+I actually expected that and my idea was, *well there's a chance the script COULD make a key vulnerable to Wiener and I have 1000 attempts per connection so it's probably worth a shot*.

 So thats what I did.
 I wrote a wrapper for my [goRsaTool](https://github.com/sourcekris/goRsaTool) program to download 1000 keys and attack them.
 This is the code: